 Inglewood, Lawndale, Westwood

-Marvcus Patton had no idea how proud his father might have been, the day UCLA’s football program accepted him as a relatively undersized walk-on linebacker in the fall of 1985.
+on the day UCLA’s football program accepted him as a relatively undersized walk-on linebacker in the fall of 1985, Marvcus Patton could only imagine how proud his father might have been.

-It was his dad who gave him the name Marvcus, with the extra “v.”
-Pronounced MARV-cuss, in honor of the Roman emperor and warrior Marcus Aurelius.
+His dad specifically gave him the name Marvcus, with the extra “V.” Pronounced MARV-cuss.
+It was in honor of the Roman emperor and warrior Marcus Aurelius.
 Marcus comes from the name Mars, the god of war.

-“As it turns out, he turned into a warrior on the football field,” his mother, Barbara, told the Los Angeles Times in a 1989 story as her son was about to enter his final collegiate season.
+“As it turns out, he turned into a warrior on the football field,” his mother, Barbara, told the Los Angeles Times in a 1989 story as her son was about to enter his final collegiate season and consider what kind of future he might have as a professional.

-As it also turns out, Barbara was far more influential in Marvcus’ ascent into a football life.
+As it also turns out, Barbara was far more influential in Marvcus’ ascent into a football life than anyone else.

-Barbara was a single mom of two children, working as a PBX operation for the federal government’s General Services Administration in L.A.
+Barbara managed as a single mom of two children, working as a PBX operation for the federal government’s General Services Administration in L.A.
 That was her Monday-to-Friday job.
-On weeknights and on Saturdays, she slugged it out as a linebacker for the Los Angeles Dandelions of the National Women’s Football League.
+On weeknights and Saturdays, she operated full tilt as a linebacker for the Los Angeles Dandelions of the National Women’s Football League.

 No flag-grabbing here.
 Helmets, shoulder pads, extra-thick padding up front.
 Full on contact.
 For $25 a day, which sometimes happened, sometimes not.